-The Innovative Seed Grant Program (IGP) is designed to help our faculty launch innovative and collaborative research, scholarship, and creative works.
-Since the first IGP competition in 2007, seed grants of up to $50,000 have been awarded to 158 faculty researchers and research teams.
-To date nearly $5 million in grants have been awarded through this program.
+The Innovative Seed Grant Program (ISGP) is designed to help faculty launch innovative and collaborative research, scholarship, and creative works.
+Since the first ISGP competition in 2006, seed grants of up to $50,000 have been awarded to 238 faculty researchers and research teams.
+To date, more than $10 million in grants have been awarded through this program.

-The promising results from IGP funded faculty include important research findings, publications, workshops, exhibits, and seminars.
-In addition, as of March 2011, IGP-recipients had been awarded over $9 million in state and federal awards to further continue to grow the research programs that were seeded by IGP funds.
+The promising results from ISGP funded faculty include important research findings, publications, workshops, exhibits, and seminars.
+Several millions in state and federal funding have been awarded to further develop the research programs that were seeded by ISGP funds.

 The return on this investment in the sheer quantity and quality of research findings has been outstanding.